The WIC Program

 Contractor and Cooperator Reports

-The Effects of Changes in WIC Food Packages on Redemptions—This study of Wisconsin participants in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) found that the vast majority of WIC participants used some or all of their food instruments 18 months after WIC food package changes were implemented.
-Most participants purchased all of the prescribed foods, and more than three-quarters of WIC participants used their cash value vouchers (CVVs) for fruits and vegetables.
-However, the percentage of WIC participants making full purchases with their traditional food instruments decreased compared to the baseline.
-The change in the proportion of participants who did not use any food instruments was found across all participant categories and racial/ethnic groups, but appears to have affected non-Hispanic Black and non-Hispanic American Indian/Alaska Native participants the most (December 2011).
+The Effects of Changes in WIC Food Packages on Redemptions—This study found that Wisconsin participants in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) showed a generally positive response to the revised WIC food package.
+The vast majority of WIC participants used some or all of their food instruments 18 months after the food package changes were implemented, and most participants purchased all of the prescribed foods.
+More than three-quarters of WIC participants used their cash value vouchers for fruits and vegetables (CVVs).
+However, the percentage of WIC participants making full purchases with their traditional food instruments decreased, compared with the baseline.
+While many of the measures demonstrate a high level of acceptance, there was an increase (of almost 5 percent) from the baseline in the proportion of participants who did not use any food instruments.
+While the change was seen across participant categories and racial and ethnic groups, the decreases disproportionately affected some WIC subpopulations, especially non-Hispanic Black and non-Hispanic American Indian/Alaska Native participants (December 2011).

 Amber Waves, ERS's magazine, is a window into the agency's broad research program, covering production agriculture, food safety and nutrition, the food industry, rural economies, agricultural trade, and farm-related environmental issues.
 Published four times a year in web and print editions, Amber Waves contains in-depth feature articles, research findings, previews of research in the works, and statistics, including a variety of articles related to WIC and other food and nutrition assistance programs.
 The following articles are particularly relevant to WIC: